Stephfff/Wizard-Application/README.md

-# redesigned-wizard
+# Wizard Application
-UI Development of the Wizard tool at HealthPartners
+UI Development of the Wizard tool that helps doctors and patients determine areas they would like to focus on to better their health.